← Back to home

 EP-PatchStudio is developed independently by SquareWave Studio (Photon Consulting Limited) to provide enhanced functionality for Teenage Engineering EP series hardware devices, including the EP-40 Riddim, EP-133 K.O.
 II and EP-1320 Medieval.

-Our software creates interoperability with these devices through protocol analysis and reverse engineering conducted in accordance with applicable law.
+The software achieves interoperability through protocol analysis and reverse engineering, conducted in accordance with applicable law.

 2. Interoperability Under EU Law